Neuropathic pain is common to diabetics and is often treatment-resistant.

 Patients with diabetes often suffer from a painful tingling sensation in their limbs.
-This is known as “diabetic peripheral neuropathy” (DPN) and is an often debilitating condition.
+Doctors call this “diabetic peripheral neuropathy” (DPN).
+DPN is a debilitating condition.
 Recent research, however, indicates that cannabis-based treatments may offer relief to patients with diabetes leg pain.

 DPN Pain in Diabetes

 DPN affects around 366 million people worldwide and is a common side effect of diabetes.
 Around fifty per cent of diabetic patients have DPN, while fifteen per cent report symptoms to be painful.

 Peripheral neuropathy is damage to the nerves carrying messages from the brain to the rest of the body.
 Because of the damage, nerve responses malfunction in the limbs and torso.
 Pain and increased sensitivity to pain are particularly common symptoms, especially in the feet and legs.

 Other symptoms can include sensitivity to touch, numbness, and a tingling or burning sensation.
 Patients commonly indicate symptoms to be worse at night.
 Peripheral neuropathy commonly occurs in diabetic patients thanks to the damage done to nerve cells by unmanaged blood sugar levels.

 Current DPN Treatments